nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

       * nRF52840 USB Dongle (nrf52840dongle_nrf52840)
       * nRF52833 USB Dongle (nrf52833dongle_nrf52833)
+      * nRF52820 USB Dongle (nrf52820dongle_nrf52820)

    .. tab:: DK

       .. figure:: /images/nrf_desktop_nrf52840_dk_no_captions.svg
          :alt: DK

-      * nRF52840 DK (nrf52840dk_nrf52840) - the application is configured to work as a gaming mouse (motion emulated using DK buttons)
+      * nRF52840 DK (nrf52840dk_nrf52840) - The application is configured to work as gaming mouse (with motion emulated by using DK buttons).
-      * nRF52833 DK (nrf52833dk_nrf52833) - the application is configured to work as a HID dongle
+      * nRF52833 DK (nrf52833dk_nrf52833) - The application is configured to work as HID dongle.

 ..

-The application was designed to allow easy porting to new hardware.
+The application is designed to allow easy porting to new hardware.
-Check :ref:`nrf_desktop_porting_guide` for more information.
+Check :ref:`nrf_desktop_porting_guide` for details.

 .. _nrf_desktop_requirements_build_types: